CommonRoad/commonroad-scenario-designer/README.md

 |CR Scenario Designer GUI             |`crdesigner/input_output/gui                  `|Multi-functional GUI for map conversion and scenario generation.                     |

 ## Prerequisites and Installation
+The usage of the Anaconda Python distribution is recommended.
+We have tested the toolbox with Python 3.7, 3.8, and 3.9.
-For the execution of the _CommonRoad Scenario Designer_ you need at least Python 3.7 and the following modules:
+You need the following modules:
 - commonroad_io >= 2021.3
 - matplotlib >= 3.1.0
 - numpy >= 1.16.4